Demiez/fully-responsive-layout/README.md

-# Fully responsive layout with HTML5/CSS3
+# Fully responsive layout of Landing Page with HTML5/CSS3
 Click [here](https://demiez.github.io/module-html-css/) to see it on Git Pages